Cainiao1053Jr/Human-AI-Reasoning-for-Mission-planning-and-shared-autonomy/README.md

 Then cover PythonAPI with the content here.

-Add your OPENAI API key in ./examples/llmutil/llmutils.py
+Add your OPENAI API key in ./examples/llmutil/llmutils.py (or uncomment getting environment key variable from OPENAI_KEY)

 Finally run manual_control.py